 - Be responsible for implementing and managing NJEA workshop / training approval and reimbursement program within an assigned region.

-- Work with the assistant executive director and the other UniServ regional directors in the setting of goals, and development of materials, training, and strategies that support the use of data in collective bargaining and organizing.
+- Work with the deputy executive director and the other UniServ regional directors in the setting of goals, and development of materials, training, and strategies that support the use of data in collective bargaining and organizing.
 Lead regional implementation of data based collective bargaining and organizing strategies.

 - Be responsible for locating, leasing, purchasing, furnishing, and managing UniServ regional office sites.